pbs-assess/data-stewardship-unit/README.md

 - `images/icons/`: Directory containing image icons for the pages.
 - `styles/custom.css`: Custom CSS styles for the website.
 - `README.md`: Documentation for the project.
+- `CONTRIBUTING.md`: Instructions for contributing to the website.

 ## Getting Started